 Professional Licensure Disclosures

 The University of Parkside offers several programs and credentials that may lead to professional licensure within the State of Wisconsin.
 Other states vary in what professions they require to be licensed and how licensure functions.
 For example, some states require an individual to graduate from an approved program.
-Other states may require an individual to meet certification requirements of a national organization.
-A specific amount of training may also be required as well as passage of an exam based on a state-required exam score.
-Frequently, licensed professionals must complete continuing education on an annual basis.
+Other states may require an individual to meet certification requirements of a national organization, complete a specific amount of training, or pass a nationally administered certification exam.
+Frequently, licensed professionals must also complete continuing education on an annual basis.

-If a student is planning to apply for licensure in a state other than Wisconsin after completion of their program, the student should refer to the information below or contact the other state's appropriate licensing board to determine whether the UW-Parkside program meets licensure requirements in that state.
+If a student is planning to apply for licensure in a state other than Wisconsin after completion of their program, they should refer to the information below or contact the other state's appropriate licensing board to determine whether the UW-Parkside program meets licensure requirements in that state.

 Professional Licenses and Certifications - Definitions, Distinctions, and Disclosures